Charismatic Cast Can't Keep The Dark Tower from Collapsing

 RECOMMENDED FOR: No one.
 Not fans of King’s stories, not fans of the actors... no one comes off well in this one.

 NOT RECOMMENDED FOR: Everyone.
 In a summer with strong films like Dunkirk and Baby Driver still in theaters, why bother with this misfire where the final third was so sloppy and incoherent I left the theater angry?

-The Dark Tower, directed by Nikolaj Arcel, opens in theaters August 4, 2017.
+The Dark Tower, directed by Nikolaj Arcel, opened in theaters August 4, 2017; available for home viewing October 31, 2017.
 It runs 95 minutes and stars Idris Elba, Matthew McConaughey, Tom Taylor, Katheryn Winnick, Dennis Haysbert and Jackie Earle Haley.
 Watch the trailer for The Dark Tower here.

 Publication date: August 3, 2017